covertnine/c9-blocks/readme.txt

 == Changelog ==

 = 1.5.2 =
-Fixes to horizontal tabs.
 Updates for WordPress 6.1.
+Fixes to horizontal tabs, carousels, lists.
 Updates to build tools for webpack5.
+Updating templates and sections.

 = 1.5.1 =
 Fix to some width issues with carousels in backend on some screens.